AnnaTabaka/Words/README.md

 # Words
-Count word in a sentence
+Count words in a sentence

 Technical Exercise:
 Create a .net application that will solve the following problem.
 There are no time constraints and you are free to use any resources at your disposal.